-Contact dermatitis, AKA allergy-related skin eczema happens when the skin overreacts to an allergenic compound.
+Contact dermatitis, AKA allergy-related skin eczema, happens when the skin overreacts to an allergenic compound.
 Mask related contact dermatitis will cause the skin under the hood to be red and itchy.
-In contrast to maskne that cause more acne pimples under the mask and does not itch contact dermatitis will cover the larger area, making the skin red and itchy.
+In contrast to maskne that causes more acne pimples under the mask and does not itch, contact dermatitis will cover the larger area, making the skin red and itchy.

 How to Prevent Mask Related Eczema?